OWASP Top 10 - Broken Access Control

 OWASP Juice Shop

-In the Elements tab we search for the word hidden using the standard keyboard combination CTRL+F.
+In the rider Elements Let's search for the word using the standard keyboard combination CTRL+F hidden (German hidden).

 In the "Elements" tab we search for the word "hidden" using the standard keyboard combination CTRL+F.